Physical Therapy for Neck Pain: Effective Approaches and Treatments

 Strengthening exercises target the deep neck muscles that stabilize the cervical spine.
 A study by Jull and colleagues showed that stabilization exercises reduce pain by 50% at 12 weeks.

-### Education: understanding for better healing
+Education: understanding to heal better

 Education is perhaps the most underrated aspect of physical therapy.
 Understanding what is happening in your neck can in itself reduce pain.
 Studies show that education alone can reduce pain by 20 to 30%.